syntax-tree/hast-util-select/readme.md

 *   § — Not very interested in writing / including the code for this
 *   ‖ — Too new, the spec is still changing

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional type `Space`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security

 `hast-util-select` does not change the syntax tree so there are no openings for